StevenButtifint/ai-photo-organiser/README.md

 ### Description
 The AI Photo Organiser enabled automatic organisation of your photo collections using artificial intelligence.
-I developed the desktop application using Electron and Python.
+I developed this desktop application using the Electron framework and Python.

 ### How it works
 - TODO